Many owners are unaware of what is dangerous to their animals, below is a list of substances which are poisonous to cats and dogs.

 Cat Poison Awareness

 Fatal to cats in extremely small quantities.
-It is usually ingested from cats drinking from contaminated puddles.
+It is usually ingested when cats drink from contaminated puddles.
 Care should be taken when defrosting cars not to spill any.
-Signs include renal failure, seizures, in coordination and depression.
+Signs include renal failure, seizures, incoordination and depression.

 Metaldehyde (Slug Bait)